VoltRadar/auto_rustup_update/README.md

 # Auto rustup update

 This is a small program that checks for new versions of Rust and Rustup.
-This can be useful to automaticlly detect if a new patch was just anounced
+This can be useful to automatically detect if a new patch was just announced

 When it finds an update, it will prompt you to update Rust before updating.